 Kids v Cancer thanks the U.S. Congress and President for reauthorizing the Creating Hope Act pediatric PRV program as part of 21st Century Cures in December 2016.

 Under the Creating Hope Act, companies that develop drugs for kids with cancer and other life-threatening diseases receive a voucher from the FDA.
 The voucher gives rights to faster FDA review of any future drug.
 And the voucher is transferable.
 The vouchers have sold for up to $350 million; over $1 billion in vouchers have been sold.

 In the 20 years before the enactment of the Creating Hope Act, there had been only two drugs developed to expressly treat a pediatric cancer that were initially FDA approved for kids: Erwinase and Clofarabine.

-By enacting the Creating Hope Act – the Rare Pediatric Disease Priority Review Voucher Program, 21 U.S.C.
+By enacting the Creating Hope Act pediatric PRV program – the Rare Pediatric Disease Priority Review Voucher Program, 21 U.S.C.
 360ff — Congress created a market incentive for the development of drugs for rare pediatric diseases through the establishment of a priority review voucher.
 Under this program, a sponsor that develops a drug or biologic for a rare pediatric disease and receives FDA approval for that drug or biologic also receives a voucher.
-That voucher comes with rights to FDA priority review for any other drug or biologic, including a large market adult drug or biologic that would otherwise receive standard review.
+That voucher comes with rights to FDA priority review for any other drug or biologic, including a large-market adult drug or biologic that would otherwise receive standard review.
 This would result in the other drug or biologic getting to market many months earlier, creating significant value.
 The voucher is fully transferable.

 The Creating Hope Act voucher is based upon a neglected tropical disease priority review voucher program that was signed into law as a provision of the Food and Drug Administration Amendments Act of 2007.